Terms and Conditions of Registration

 g) Clauses of this Agreement which expressly or by implication survive termination shall continue in full force and effect following any termination.

-The Parties will consult with each other and other relevant third parties, including any relevant law enforcement agency, in relation to any public statement to be made in relation to Objects or Recoveries covered by this Agreement.
+The Parties will consult with each other and other relevant third parties, including any relevant law enforcement agency, in relation to any public statement to be made in relation to Watches or Recoveries covered by this Agreement.

 a) Any notice given under this Agreement must be in writing and sent either by: